davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 This article is somewhat of a retrospective of my journey through poorly-executed versioning, awkward naming, tagging and releases, to final robust versioning strategy whilst developing [Control Space](https://controlspace.app).

-<NavToc type="tree"
-        level="2,3"
-        prompt="It turned out a little longer than I wanted, so feel free to jump to" exclude="abstract,control-space-sprint-16"
+:nav-toc{type="tree" level="2,3" prompt="It turned out a little longer than I wanted, so feel free to jump to" exclude="abstract,control-space-sprint-16"}
-/>

 ## Chrome extension version format